-The NDPC aims for establishing India as a global hub for cloud computing, content hosting and delivery, and for data communication systems and services.
-For this to be feasible, it is recognized that India needs a comprehensive data protection regime as well as cyber security.
-However, the policy framework includes a controversial point on lawful intercept and analysis system for implementation of law and order and national security.
-This point is included in the draft Personal Data Protection Bill, which at the time of writing is pending in the Parliament.
-It has raised concern, among others from the judiciary, on the grounds of excessive surveillance and freedom of speech, and could deter foreign companies and other data owners from using Indian cloud services and content hosting.
+The NDCP aims to establish India as a global hub for cloud computing, content hosting and delivery, and for data communication systems and services.
+For this to be feasible, India needs to comply with data protection and security regimes in the source country, such as the General Data Protection Regulation (GDPR).
+However, the policy framework includes a controversial point on lawful intercept and analysis system for implementation of law and order, and national security.
+This point is included in the Draft Personal Data Protection Bill, 2018, which at the time of writing is pending in the Parliament.
+It has raised concern, among others from the judiciary, on the grounds that it provides for excessive surveillance and curbs freedom of speech and could deter foreign companies and other data owners from using Indian cloud services and content hosting.